Pylons/pyramid/docs/narr/firstapp.rst

-circumstances a request will have a view name that is the empty string; in this particular application, it means that the ``hello_world`` view callable will be invoked when the root URL ``/`` is visted by a browser.
+circumstances a request will have a view name that is the empty string; in this particular application, it means that the ``hello_world`` view callable will be invoked when the root URL ``/`` is visited by a browser.

 The line ``config.add_view(goodbye_world, name='goodbye')`` registers
 the ``goodbye_world`` function as a view callable.
 The line calls